PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Indiana Boat Registration Number Lookup Tools

-1. Online at myBMV.com: Access your registration history with account login
+1. Online at myBMV.com: Log into your account to view registration history and print duplicate certificates

-2. BMV Connect Kiosks: Print duplicate registrations instantly
+2. BMV Connect Kiosks: Located at many grocery stores and government buildings, these kiosks print duplicate registrations instantly

-3. Local BMV Branch: Bring ID for assistance with lookups
+3. Local BMV Branch: Visit with valid ID for staff assistance with lookups

-4. Law Enforcement: Can verify registration status during stops
+4. Law Enforcement: Conservation officers can verify registration status during routine stops

 Common Registration Mistakes to Avoid

-1. Waiting too long to register after adding a motor - You have 45 days, not "whenever you get around to it"
+1. Waiting too long after motor installation: You have 45 days from adding a motor, not "whenever convenient"

-3. Forgetting to transfer registration when selling - Stays in your name until properly transferred
+3. Failing to transfer registration when selling: The vessel stays in your name until proper transfer is completed

-4. Missing renewal deadlines - Late fees add up quickly
+4. Missing renewal deadlines: Late fees compound quickly on expired registrations

-5. Not updating address - Required within 30 days of moving
+5. Not updating address within 30 days: Required by law when you move

 Navigating Special Situations